jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Course Sceduling Module</h3>
 <p align="justify"> Today I implementing the course Schedule on my local.
-Using this , a time table or an itinerary can be created in the Institute, where in each slot will be scheduled via Course schedule.We can mark attendance for a Student Group against a Course Schedule.</p>
+Using this , a Time table can be created in the Institute, where in each slot will be scheduled via Course schedule.We can mark attendance for a Student Group against a Course Schedule.</p>

 <!----------------------------------------------------------------------------------------------------------------------------->

-**Date : 01-March-2022**
+**Date : 02-March-2022**

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Support Module</h3>
 <p align="justify">I am exploring Managing issue web form.
 Issue can be created in two ways.
 One is through the web portal after logged in and issue is created in the backend.
 Another one is through emails on support address and issue is created in the backend.